-Jowar Bhakri is an Indian flatbread made from sorghum flour, commonly made in Indian homes.
-It is quite filling and is traditionally served with some subzi/curry or dal (lentils).
+Jowar Bhakri is a flatbread made from sorghum flour, commonly made in Indian homes.
+It is quite filling and is traditionally served with some curry or dal (lentils).
 This bhakri (flatbread) can be made VEGAN, use oil instead of ghee.

 Jowar flour, also known as Sorghum flour is rich in antioxidants and minerals such as iron, calcium, phosphorous and potassium.
-It is gluten free and diabetic friendly.
+It is gluten-free and diabetic friendly.
 Due to its cooling properties, jowar (sorghum) flour is usually consumed during summers.

-Since jowar bhakri is widely made throughout India, there are many variations to this recipe.
-Today I am sharing my recipe for making this healthy, gluten free, jowar roti with minimum of ingredients.
+Since Jowar bhakri (sorghum flour flatbread) is widely made throughout India, there are many variations to this recipe.
+Today I am sharing my recipe for making this healthy, gluten-free, jowar bhakri with minimum of ingredients.

 To begin with you need jowar flour or sorghum flour.
-Add some flour in a mixing bowl, add some salt (optional) and some ghee/clarified butter.
+Add some flour in a mixing bowl, add some salt (optional) and some ghee (clarified butter) or oil (For Vegan).
 Mix well.

 Gently lift the rolled dough, and place it onto the griddle.
-Cook the bhakri until both sides are lightly golden brown, apply some ghee/oil as needed.
-This will take around 3-4 mins on each side.
-Enjoy these healthy and delicious bhakri with your favorite food.
-I like to serve with some Methi Aur Mooli Ki Sabzi.
+Cook the bhakri (flatbread) until both sides are lightly golden brown, apply some ghee or oil as needed.
+This will take around 3-4 minutes on each side.
+Enjoy these healthy and delicious Jowar bhakri (Sorghum flour flatbread) with your favorite food.
+I like to serve with some Methi Aur Mooli Ki Sabzi (Fenugreek radish curry).
 Enjoy!!

 Checkout the detailed recipe video.
 Do like and share our video and subscribe to our youtube channel for more such healthy, delicious and easy recipes.
 Happy cooking!!